rbgrouleff/coolie/README.md

 worker processes that are meant to run repeatedly in an efficient way.

 It requires no frameworks, databases or anything.
-It just does what you want it to.
-And the best of it all: It will never ask for a raise!
+It just does what you want it to - until you tell it to stop doing it.

 How it works
 ------------